DasArthur/mulesoft-encryption-tool/README.md

 Before using this extension, ensure you have the necessary Mulesoft encryption keys configured in your environment.

-## Extension Settings

-This extension contributes the following settings to configure the encryption and decryption process:

-- `mulesoftEncryptionTool.encryptionKey`: Your Mulesoft encryption key.
-- `mulesoftEncryptionTool.decryptionKey`: Your Mulesoft decryption key.

 ## Known Issues

 No known issues at the moment.
 If you encounter any problems, please open an issue on the repository's issue tracker.